miko3k/iconized/README.md

 ## Usage

-API is the same on Android and AWT, one always uses `IcoParser.getInstance().getIcons(...)`.
+API is the same on Android and AWT, one always uses `IconParser.getInstance().getIcons(...)`.
-The package of `IcoParser` and returned type is platform specific.
+The package of `IconParser` and returned type is platform specific.

 AWT
 ```java